C-D-Lewis/pebble-dev/other/tiny-battery/README.md

-# tiny-battery
+# muninn

+Muninn is a simple battery tracking application that uses the Wakeup API instead of the Background Worker to monitor battery discharging trends.

-Can we use wakeup instead of background worker to more efficiently track battery life?
-Can we do it without storing huge amounts of samples?
+> Can we use wakeup instead of background worker to more efficiently track battery life?
+> Can we do it without storing huge amounts of samples?

 ## In scope:

-- Time since last charge
+- Time since last unplugged (rough)
 - Estimate time remaining
 - Enable/disable wakeups